pbsurf/libgeodesk/README.md

 - **Fast to get started** &mdash; Converting `.osm.pbf` data to a GOL is 20 times faster than an import into an SQL database.
 Alternatively, download pre-made data tiles for just the regions you need and automatically assemble them into a GOL.

-- **Intuitive API** &mdash; No need for object-relational mapping; GeoDesk queries return Python objects.
+- **Intuitive API** &mdash; No need for object-relational mapping; GeoDesk queries return lightweight C++ objects.
 Quickly discover tags, way-nodes and relation members.
 Get a feature's geometry, measure its length/area.

 - **Proper handling of relations** &mdash; (Traditional geospatial databases deal with geometric shapes and require workarounds to support this unique and powerful aspect of OSM data.)

-- **Seamless integration with Shapely** for advanced geometric operations, such as buffer, union, simplify, convex and concave hulls, Voronoi diagrams, and much more.
+- **Optional integration with GEOS** for advanced geometric operations, such as buffer, union, simplify, convex and concave hulls, Voronoi diagrams, and much more.

 - **Modest hardware requirements** &mdash; any 64-bit Windows, Linux or MacOS system will run GeoDesk.

+- **Lightweight** &mdash; the full query engine adds less than 250 KB and has no link-time dependencies.
+  Ir uns entirely in-process, no separate database server required.

 ## Get Started